bblackbean/bblackbean/README.md

 👋 Hi there!
 I'm junior developer using Java and Spring Framework.
 I plan to study more about development in the future.
 I think development is like forming a star in a vacuum.
-So I hope to develop shiny and fun things.✨
+So I hope to develop shiny and fun things like star.✨